-Therefore, you will not be able to claim as a tax deduction the expenses incurred relating to the agent finding the property and negotiating the contract.
+Therefore, property buyers will not be able to claim as a tax deduction the expenses incurred relating to the agent finding the property and negotiating the contract.

 Purchasing an investment property

-If you employed a Buyer’s Agent to assist you with purchasing an investment property, although not immediately tax deductible against income tax, their fees may form part of the cost base for capital gains purposes in future.
+If you employed a Buyer’s Agent to assist you with an investment property purchase, although not immediately tax deductible against income tax, their fees may form part of the cost base for capital gains purposes in future.
 This means the fees charged by your Buyer’s Agent will reduce any capital gains tax you will have to pay when it comes to selling your property.
-The cost base is made up of the purchase price of the property along with many of the costs associated with the purchase, holding and sale of the investment property, e.g. stamp duty, borrowing expenses (loan application fees), legal expenses, auctioneer’s fees, capital improvement outlays and buyer’s agent’s fees.
+The cost base is made up of the property purchase price along with many of the costs associated with the purchase, holding and sale of the investment property, e.g. stamp duty, borrowing expenses (loan application fees), legal expenses, auctioneer’s fees, capital improvement outlays and buyer’s agent’s fees.

 Whilst an offset against future CGT may not be as financially beneficial as an immediate income tax deduction, it will offer some tax benefit in the future when you sell your property, which you may need to account for in your investing strategy.

 What if they help me find a Property Manager?

 The Australian Tax Office (ATO ID 2009/9) views the service provided by a Buyer’s Agent in assisting a client to select a property manager complimentary and therefore no portion of the agents fees are tax deductible against income tax.

 This is because a Buyer’s Agent will not charge separately for this service, and will not itemise the time for this service on their invoice.
 In addition, most Buyer’s Agents will charge based on the property they are sourcing (regardless if investment or owner occupier) and there is no additional cost or pay associated for an investor for this service.

 For an investment property, on the sale of the property because the Buyer’s Agent fees form part of the cost base to reduce CGT.